Latest posts by Aran Davies (see all)

 You will naturally want to focus on development instead of IT infrastructure management, won’t you?
 Using appropriate cloud platforms can help you with this.

 Your project scope includes web app development.
 What kind of cloud platform should you use for this?
 I recommend that you use a “Platform-as-a-Service” (PaaS) platform, and AWS Elastic Beanstalk is an excellent choice.
 It offers the following advantages:

 - Elastic Beanstalk manages the cloud infrastructure, networking, operating system (OS), middleware, and runtime environment.
 This enables you to concentrate on development.

 - You can easily add database resources to your app and integrate APIs.

 - AWS offers excellent DevOps and auto-scaling solutions.

-Learn more about PaaS platforms in our guide “10 top PaaS providers for 2022”.
+Learn more about PaaS platforms in our guide “10 top PaaS providers”.